 About Secretary Of State Nellie M. Gorbea

 Rhode Island Secretary of State Nellie M. Gorbea made history when she was sworn in on January 6, 2015, becoming the first Hispanic elected to statewide office in New England.
-She has rapidly emerged on the national scene as a leader who is taking on some of the toughest issues and getting results, leading the way for other states across the country.
+A proven leader who is taking on some of the toughest issues and getting results, she was re-elected to serve a second term in office on November 6, 2018.
+Secretary Gorbea believes government should work for people.
+As Secretary of State she has promoted increased civic engagement and government accessibility.

-- Ushered in tough legislation to increase government transparency, crack down on violations of lobbying rules and make Rhode Island’s lobbying registration system a model for the nation;
+In 2016, Secretary Gorbea ushered in tough legislation to crack down on violations of lobbying rules and make Rhode Island's lobbying regisration system a model for the nation.

 Originally from Puerto Rico, Gorbea is a graduate of Princeton University’s Woodrow Wilson School for Public and International Affairs and holds a master’s degree in public administration from Columbia University.
-She and her husband, Steve D’Hondt, and their three daughters live in North Kingstown.
+She is married to University of Rhode Island Oceanogrpher Steve D’Hondt.
+They live in North Kingstown with their three daughters.

 About The Department Of State